 Bing Webmaster Tools

 Bing Webmaster Tools (BWT) is Microsoft’s equivalent of Google Search Console.
 It covers site verification, sitemap submission, crawl diagnostics, URL inspection, and search performance data for Bing.
-The case for setting it up extends beyond Bing’s own search share: the Bing index powers ChatGPT Search and Microsoft Copilot, and since February 2026, BWT includes the only first-party AI citation measurement available from any major search platform.1
+The case for setting it up extends beyond Bing’s own search share: the Bing index powers ChatGPT Search and Microsoft Copilot, and since February 2026, BWT includes a first-party AI citation measurement report, the first major search platform to offer one.1 Google followed in June 2026 with its own Search Generative AI Performance report, currently limited to UK sites and showing impressions data only.2

 Access BWT at bing.com/webmasters and sign in with a Microsoft account.